Today I am Devotion

 Another growl from the backroom.
 A deep, displeased growl.

 It had to be the ‘Eclipsed Company.’
 Red had howled and stomped the entire time Shay had spent reworking the darkened figures.
 It was indeed as she had feared with dream inspiration; woken in the middle of the night and called to her canvas half mad.
 She’d sketched two strange beings, their shadows gone with the lack of sun, but an unearthly glow about their feet as they gazed at the stars.
 Shay had meant to speak on the inverse of the soul that can be caused by rare happenings.
-Instead, it seemed she had yet again birthed chaos.
+Instead, it seemed she had again birthed chaos.

 Red had practically gone feral when Shay awoke the next morning and began coloring the sketch, determined for it to be a focus point of her gallery.